FBI223/EKGApp/README.md

 ## Authors

+Marcin Sztukowski
-Marcin Sztukowski and Michal Naklicki students of Jagiellonian University in Krakow
+student of Jagiellonian University in Krakow